• Skip to main content

 • Sugar – I use caster sugar.

-• Vanilla extract – use good quality vanilla extract and not essence.
+• Vanilla extract – use good quality vanilla extract or vanilla bean paste.

 • Eggs – I use medium free range eggs.